 - Perform regular weight bearing exercise Ideally, you should aim to do at least 30 minutes of weight bearing physical activity every day.
-The best exercises for your bones are ones that work your muscles against gravity, where you are on your feet and bear your own weight: (for example walking, jogging, tennis, dancing, skipping) or resistance training which becomes more challenging over time (such as lifting weights or using gym equipment). - Maintain a healthy weight (BMI 20-25) Being underweight can increase your fracture risk significantly. - Eat a balanced diet Ensure you eat a nutritious diet with adequate calcium intake of more than 500mg per day.
+The best exercises for your bones are ones that work your muscles against gravity, where you are on your feet and bear your own weight: (for example walking, jogging, tennis, dancing, skipping) or resistance training which becomes more challenging over time (such as lifting weights or using gym equipment). - Maintain a healthy weight (BMI 20-25) Being underweight can increase your fracture risk significantly. - Eat a balanced diet Ensure you eat a nutritious diet with adequate calcium intake.
 Try to eat 2-3 servings of calcium-rich foods each day: for example dairy products (milk, yoghurt), calcium-rich vegetables (broccoli, silverbeet), tinned sardines/salmon (including the bones), and calcium-rich nuts (almonds, Brazil nuts).
 Avoid food exclusion or severe weight-loss diets. - Avoid or stop smoking Smoking has been shown to raise your risk of fracture significantly. - Limit alcohol While a glass or two of wine or beer won't impact on your bone health, more than two units of alcohol per day can raise your fracture risk.
 Aim to have at least two alcohol-free days each week. - Get adequate sun exposure Vitamin D, which is naturally created when the skin is exposed to sunlight, is essential for calcium absorption from the diet, bone development, control of cell growth, and immune functioning.
 It has also been linked to the prevention of muscle weakness, which is important for preventing falls.

 Making these changes can be very beneficial to your bone health.
-However, if you're over 50 and have broken a bone after a minor fall or bump, or you are concerned that you have some of these risk factors please complete the Know Your BonesTM tool and discuss it with your Doctor, Specialist or Fracture Liaison Service.
+However, if you're over 50 and have broken a bone after a minor fall or bump, or you are concerned that you have some of these risk factors please complete the Know Your Bones tool and show it to your doctor or healthcare provider.